Real Option Pricing using Quantum Computers: Abstract

 \section{Abstract}

-We present a novel methodology to price derivative contracts using quantum computers by means of Quantum Accelerated Monte Carlo.
-Our contribution is an algorithm that permits pricing derivative contracts with negative payoffs.
-Note that the presence of negative payoffs can give rise to negative prices.
-This behaviour cannot be captured by existing quantum algorithms.
-Although the procedure we describe is different from the standard one, the main building blocks are the same.
+{In this work we present an alternative methodology to the standard Quantum Accelerated Monte Carlo (QAMC) applied to derivatives pricing.
+Our pipeline benefits from the combination of a new encoding protocol, referred to as the direct encoding, and a amplitude estimation algorithm, the modified Real Quantum Amplitude Estimation (mRQAE) algorithm.
+On the one hand, the direct encoding prepares a quantum state which contains the information about the sign of the expected payoff.
+On the other hand, the mRQAE is able to read all the information contained in the quantum state.
+Although the procedure we describe is different from the standard one, the main building blocks are almost the same.
 Thus, all the extensive research that has been performed is still applicable.
-Moreover, we experimentally compare the performance of the proposed methodology against other proposals employing a quantum emulator and show that we retain the speedups.
+Moreover, we experimentally compare the performance of the proposed methodology against the standard QAMC employing a quantum emulator and show that we retain the speedups.}